 This tip also uses the smart search feature of Context IQ.
 You might not use it daily, but it can save you a lot of time.

-The Microsoft Digital readiness team used this to come up with Camp Copilot, a three-week training program.
+The Microsoft Digital readiness team used this tip to generate plans for Camp Copilot, a three-week training program.
 “The prompt we gave was, ‘I want to do a fun, interactive, summer training session for employees.
 Can you come up with a few ideas?’”
 Kneip says.

-One Copilot user came up with an innovative use that’s similar.
-They used Copilot to write an email responding to a customer complaint, using the company guidelines for such responses.
-After refining Copilot’s draft email into the final version, they said the Copilot draft was 70-80% complete.
+One Copilot user came up with an innovative use for this functionality: They used Copilot to write an email responding to a customer complaint, supplying the tool with the company guidelines for such responses to help shape the output.
+After refining Copilot’s draft email into the final version, they said the Copilot draft had been 70-80% complete.

 You probably won’t use this tip every day, but it’s helpful because it removes the struggle of staring at a blank page.